 - You're Under Arrest!: Ken Nakajima's stepmother Sena, who is younger than her stepson.
 Played for Laughs when Miyuki and Natsumi at first think she is Ken's biological mother and try to figure out how it happened.
 A major plot point involves Sena trying to get Ken to acknowledge her as his mom.

 - Jeff Foxworthy jokes about his father getting remarried to a woman young enough that Jeff has to take her to school the next day.

 "Look both ways, Mom!"

-- Robin: Tim's stepmom Dana is young enough to be his older sister, though there would be a significant age gap, and looks younger than her actual age.
+- Robin (1993): Tim's stepmom Dana is young enough to be his older sister, though there would be a significant age gap, and looks younger than her actual age.
 She is near Dick Grayson's age, and he would eventually become Tim's older brother through adoption.

-- In Harry Potter fanfic If Them's the Rules, eighteen year old Harry adopts the eight year old Tom Riddle.
+- In Harry Potter fanfic If Them's the Rules, 18-year-old Harry adopts the 8-year-old Tom Riddle.